ammy-git/cka_setup/Cluster Setup/README.md

 sudo sysctl -w net.ipv4.ip_forward=1
 ```
 ## Initialize the Cluster (Run only on master)
-Use the following command to initialize the cluster:
+Use the following command to initialize the cluster If you normal user:
 ```
 sudo kubeadm init --ignore-preflight-errors=all
 ```